foundry-rs/starknet-foundry/crates/sncast/README.md

 ## Example usages

-All subcommand usages are shown for two scenarios - when all necessary arguments are supplied using CLI, and when `url`, `accounts-file` and `account` arguments are taken from `Scarb.toml`.
-To learn more about configuring profiles with parameters in `Scarb.toml` file, please refer to the [documentation](https://foundry-rs.github.io/starknet-foundry/projects/configuration.html#defining-profiles-in-scarbtoml).
+All subcommand usages are shown for two scenarios - when all necessary arguments are supplied using CLI, and when `url`, `accounts-file` and `account` arguments are taken from `sncast.toml`.
+To learn more about configuring profiles with parameters in `sncast.toml` file, please refer to the [documentation](https://foundry-rs.github.io/starknet-foundry/projects/configuration.html#defining-profiles-in-foundrytoml).

 ### Declare a contract